vanvalenlab/deepcell-tf/README.md

 Read the documentation at [deepcell.readthedocs.io](https://deepcell.readthedocs.io).

 For more information on deploying models in the cloud refer to the [the Kiosk documentation](https://deepcell-kiosk.readthedocs.io).

+For TensorFlow 1.X or Python 2.7 support, please use deepcell [0.7.0](https://github.com/vanvalenlab/deepcell-tf/tree/0.7.0) or earlier.

 ## Examples